awsdocs/aws-security-hub-user-guide/doc_source/securityhub-pci-controls.md

 PCI DSS in Security Hub supports the following controls\.
 For each control, the information includes the severity, the resource type, the AWS Config rule, and the remediation steps\.

+If a control is noted as **Retired**, Security Hub removed it within the last 90 days and doesn't generate findings for that control\.
+Older retired controls aren't noted in the documentation\.

 ## \[PCI\.AutoScaling\.1\] Auto Scaling groups associated with a load balancer should use health checks<a name="pcidss-autoscaling-1"></a>

 **Severity:** Low